 No student may pursue a thesis without first being admitted into the respective Master's program.
-The following outlines three categories of possible applicants:
+In all cases, a prior bachelor's degree from an accredited institution is required for admission.
+There are three categories of possible applicants:

-New applicants who wish to pursue the Master 's degree and who hold a prior bachelor's degree should select the respective Master's program application when they first apply to the Antiochian House of Studies, whether for degrees of the Master of Theological Studies, Master of Divinity, or Master of Pastoral Care and Counseling.

-Current St. Stephen's Certificate students may apply to the respective Master's program by completing the "Bridge Application" by October 1 of their third semester, Unit III.
-This particular application is designed to be the "bridge" by which students migrate from Certificate to the respective Master's program, and normally should be received by October 1 of a student's third semester in order for the student to continue directly to the Thesis after completing their Unit V courses.
-However, students may contact the Director for Master's Theses for approval of a later application.

-Past graduates of the St. Stephen's Certificate program may be considered for the "Thesis Writing" phase if they apply within 7 years of completing their Certificate.
-Graduates should contact the Director for Master's Theses to discuss timing prior to submitting a Bridge Application.
+- New applicants to AHOS who wish to pursue the Master 's degree and who hold a prior bachelor's degree should select the respective Master's program application when they first apply to the Antiochian House of Studies, whether for degrees of the Master of Theological Studies, Master of Divinity, or Master of Pastoral Care and Counseling. - 2.
+Current St. Stephen's Certificate students who hold a prior bachelor's degree may apply to the respective Master's program by completing the "Bridge Application" by October 1 of their third semester, Unit III.
+This application is designed to be the "bridge" by which students migrate from Certificate to the respective Master's program, and should be received by October 1 of a student's second year of study in order for the student to continue directly to the Thesis after completing their Unit V courses.
+In special cases, students may contact the Director for Master's Theses for approval of a later application. - 3.
+Past graduates of the St. Stephen's Certificate program who hold a prior bachelor's degree may be considered for the "Thesis Writing" phase if they apply within 7 years of completing their Certificate.
+AHOS graduates in this category should contact the Director for Master's Theses prior to submitting a Bridge Application.